emcdo411/csharp-notes/README.md

 Why It Matters
-Setup and Usage
+Setup & Run
 Contributing
 License

-Overview
+🌟 Project Overview
-This repository contains two C# programs that illustrate string interpolation, a feature introduced in C# 6.0 that allows embedding expressions directly within string literals using the $ prefix.
-The programs demonstrate combining variables, literal strings, verbatim literals, and Unicode text to produce formatted output.
+This project highlights string interpolation in C#, a feature introduced in C# 6.0 that makes string formatting intuitive and readable.
+Using the $ prefix, you can embed variables and expressions directly in strings.
+The repo includes two C# programs:

-Program.cs: Displays file paths in English and Russian using string interpolation with verbatim literals.
+Program.cs: Combines verbatim literals and Unicode to display file paths in English and Russian.
-StringInterpolationDemo.cs: Demonstrates multiple string interpolation techniques, including uppercase conversion, multiple variables, and avoiding intermediate variables.
+StringInterpolationDemo.cs: Explores multiple interpolation techniques, including uppercase conversion, multi-variable strings, and direct expression evaluation.

-Technical Terms
+📖 Technical Terms

-String Interpolation: A C# feature that allows embedding expressions inside string literals using $ and {} syntax.
-Example: $"Hello, {name}".
+String Interpolation 🧵: Embedding expressions in strings using $ and {} (e.g., $"Hello, {name}").
-Verbatim Literal: A string literal prefixed with @ that treats backslashes (\) as literal characters, useful for file paths.
-Example: @"c:\folder\file.txt".
+Verbatim Literal 📝: A string prefixed with @ that treats backslashes literally, ideal for file paths (e.g., @"c:\folder\").
-Unicode: A standard for encoding text characters, used here to represent Russian text via escape sequences (e.g., \u041f for "П").
+Unicode 🌐: A text encoding standard using escape sequences like \u041f for non-Latin characters (e.g., Russian "П").
-Expression: A code snippet within {} in an interpolated string that is evaluated and inserted into the output.
+Expression ⚙️: Code inside {} in an interpolated string, evaluated at runtime (e.g., {name.ToUpper()}).

-Code Breakdown
+🧩 Code Breakdown
 Program.cs
-This program demonstrates string interpolation with verbatim literals and Unicode text to display file paths in English and Russian. using System;
+This program uses string interpolation with verbatim literals to format file paths in English and Russian, leveraging Unicode for multilingual support. using System;

 namespace StringInterpolationDemo